Fresno protests supporting opposite sides of Palestine-Israel conflict clash near River Park

 With pro-Palestine supporters on one side of Blackstone Avenue near Nees Avenue and pro-Israel supporters on the opposite side of the busy Fresno intersection, words often were exchanged between the two groups across traffic.

-And at one point, the two groups clashed up close after pro-Palestine protesters crossed Blackstone to wave their Palestinian flags while standing on top of the large River Park letters.
+The two groups clashed up-close at one point after pro-Palestine protesters crossed Blackstone to wave their Palestinian flags while standing on top of the large River Park letters.

 A few pro-Israel advocates responded by furiously waving their Israeli flags back before the pro-Palestine demonstrators crossed back to the other side of Blackstone amid a growing police presence.